 Cook them for 45-60 minutes, until they're a rich caramel color.
 Whenever a golden brown fond appears on the bottom of the pan, add ¼ cup of the cooking wine to prevent them from burning.

 Whisk together the cream cheese and sour cream until smooth, then add the seasonings.

 When the onions are cooked, let them cool briefly, then add them to the sour cream mixture.
 Taste and adjust seasonings as desired.

 - Give the onions plenty of time to cook; usually, they need at least 45 minutes (up to 1 hour).
 It takes time!

-- Let the onions cool on a plate in the fridge for 5 minutes before adding them to the sour cream mixture.
+- Let them cool on a plate in the fridge for 5 minutes before adding them to the mixture.

 Simple caramelized onion dip is an easy make ahead appetizer recipe that’s sure to get rave reviews at your next football party.
 This cold dip is rich, creamy, and slightly sweet—perfect for eating with potato chips, crackers, or veggies.
 Come back for seconds before it’s all gone!